Mouthwashing (video game): Reception

-The Guardian praised the game's visual style for its ability to generate unease in the player, comparing it to the work of surrealist filmmakers David Lynch and Dario Argento.
+The Guardian praised the game's visual style for its ability to generate unease in the player, comparing it to the work of the filmmakers David Lynch and Dario Argento.
 Writing for Hardcore Gamer, Kyle LeClair likened the graphics to fifth generation video game consoles, arguing that they complement the Tulpars retro style.
 This comparison to fifth generation titles, particularly those of the original PlayStation, was echoed by Harold Goldberg of The New York Times, Ronny Barrier of IGN, Azario Lopez of Noisy Pixel, and Oisin Kuhnke of VG247.
 A number of outlets, including GamesRadar+, Rock Paper Shotgun, and Bloody Disgusting, called aspects of the game "cinematic", including its framing of shots and the glitchy transitions between scenes.
 However, Katy Hanson of Rely on Horror felt the transitions disrupted the flow of the game.

 The setting was generally well received.
 Writing for Eurogamer, Katharine Castle praised the developers for making "wonderful use of its small and intimate setting".
 Ed Thorn of Rock Paper Shotgun called the Tulpar a "brilliantly realised space", citing the game's use of twisting, narrow corridors, but argued that certain scenes tended towards "surrealist tunnel meandering".
 In contrast, critics for Bloody Disgusting and Rely on Horror felt that the small, cramped setting at the beginning of the game set up the transition to hallucinatory shifting hallways well.
 Ted Litchfield of PC Gamer called the Tulpar a "fantastic setting" and noted the inclusion of "great character details" left throughout the ship such as notes, pamphlets, and half-finished board games.
 Not all critics agreed, however, with Kyle LeClair of Hardcore Gamer arguing that the limited number of locations made the game unpleasantly repetitive.